-Professional organizer Clara Schoen, owner of The Home Organized in Birmingham, Alabama, emphasizes the importance of thoughtful giving:
+Professional organizer Clara Schoen, owner of The Home Organized in Birmingham, Alabama, puts it bluntly:

 “We should all strive to be conscious donors—real people are working at these places, and half of what they receive is just put in the trash.”